informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

 ```go
 Replace_Primary()
 ```
+**TODO:** formalize conditions
 - Implementation remark
     - the primary is replaced by a secondary, and lightblocks above trusted blocks are removed
 	- to maintain a constant size of secondaries, at this point we might need to
-	     - pick a new secondary nsec
+	     - pick a new secondary *nsec*
 		 - maintain [LCD-INV-TRUSTED-AGREED.1], that is,
 		    - call `CrossCheck(nsec,lightStore.LatestTrusted()`.
               If it matches we are OK, otherwise
-			     - we might just repeat with another full node as new secondary
+			     - we repeat with another full node as new secondary candidate
-				 - try to do fork detection from some possibly old lightblock in store.
+				 - **FUTURE:** try to do fork detection from some possibly old lightblock in store.
 (Might be the approach for the light node that assumes to be connected to correct full nodes only from time to time)